mantrinh27/COMP2110-group-pj/README.md

 - Each task has it's own "Edit" button which allows the user to edit each content of the task and update it.
 - Each task has it's own "View Details" button which shows an expanded view of all the task contenents.

+Functions and how they work:

+Task-board -
+Dynamic Data Loading: Utilizes the TaskModel.getTasks() method to fetch tasks asynchronously, updating the component state when new data is received.

+Popup -
+Event Handling: Listens for a custom event (show-task-popup) to display task details.

+Edit-task -
+Form Data Handling: Uses FormData to collect input values from the form, demonstrating a straightforward way to handle forms in JavaScript.
+Dynamic UI Updates: Updates the task model and closes the modal on form submission, ensuring the UI reflects the changes made immediately.

 Calendar Widget - Nicholas Cavanaugh
 - This widget consists of a full functioning calendar that dsiplays the current day, when tasks are due as well as the tasks completion status
 - Initially displays today's date and month, and there are two buttons to view the past and future months.